Skip to content

 • 3 to 5 super sanitary napkins, or

-• 2 to 3 nighttime sanitary napkins/max.
+• 2 to 3 night/max sanitary napkins.

 Flows vary during the same menstrual phase